-Summer solstice is fast approaching, and on the 20th June over 20,000 people are expected to gather at the world-famous Stonehenge to celebrate and watch the sun rise above the Heel Stone and shine on the central altar.
-For those of us in the northern hemisphere, this is a time when the sun's path stops moving northward in the sky, the days stop growing longer and will soon begin to shorten again.
+As the Summer Solstice for the northern hemisphere has come around, the craving to celebrate at the world-famous Stonehenge Neolithic site has again proven irresistible to crowds of people wishing to watch the Sun rise above the Heel Stone and shine on the central altar.
+For those in the northern hemisphere, this is a time when the Sun's path stops moving northward in the sky, the days stop growing longer and will soon begin to shorten again.

-Over 5000 years old, Stonehenge was built in three phases between 3,000 B.C. and 1,600 B.C.
-Its full purpose remains unknown yet the mystery that surrounds Stonehenge is so enduring and popular that last year over 1.3 million visitors flocked to this ancient monument.
+But is the sole importance of the site to be placed on just a few dates in the year, or is there more to the complicated structure?
+Of course, its perfect alignment for the solstices make it the go to destination in England for the summer and winter solstices, but the full purpose of the Neolithic builders is still being fathomed out.
+Indeed, the mystery that surrounds Stonehenge is so enduring and popular that in recent years over 1.5 million visitors have flocked to this ancient monument each year.
 There are even several man-made copies of the world-famous heritage site have been built around the world, including an impressive full-scale replica at the Maryhill Museum in Washington, USA.

 Painting of the Maryhill replica ( Michael D Martin / Flickr )

+Stonehenge was built in three phases between 3,000 BC and 1,600 BC.
 Stonehenge famously aligns to the solstices, but for the rest of the year it seems strange that these ancient builders would not be aware of the current day, or for that matter how many days remained to the next solstice event.
-However, a new theory has been presented that suggests Stonehenge was used for more than just marking the winter and summer solstices, or as a sacred burial site.
+There are those that argue that Stonehenge was used for more than just marking the winter and summer solstices, or as a sacred burial site.

 Lloyd Matthews spent 6 years meticulously researching and constructing two scale models of Stonehenge for display at The Maryhill Museum of Art.
 The models show Stonehenge as it stands today and as it would have originally looked when built.